harness/harness-cd-community/docker-compose/harness/README.md

 * 20GB of free disk space
 * Internet connection

-`Note - Extra memory is required for delegate being setup using minikube which is using docker driver.
-We recommend using 6g memory and 4 CPUS`
+> Note: Extra memory is required for delegate being setup using minikube which uses a docker driver.
+We recommend using 6g memory and 4 CPUS

 [![Harness Community CD - Docker Installer](https://i.ytimg.com/vi/9geWy17iyrE/hqdefault.jpg)](https://youtu.be/9geWy17iyrE)